 (1) Mix all the ingredients together, adding enough water until the dough comes together and is not sticky.

-(2) Knead for about 5 minutes, cover with clingfilm and leave to prove for several hours until slightly risen: it need not rise as fully as you would want for sourdough loaves.
+(2) Knead for about 5 minutes, cover with clingfilm and ideally leave to prove for several hours until slightly risen: it need not rise as fully as you would want for sourdough loaves.
 That said, I have made these without any proving and they turned out great, rising a little in the oven.

 (3) Turn the dough onto a floured surface and tear off small pieces.
 Roll each piece thinly and cut to whatever size you prefer.
 Alternatively, roll out the whole ball of dough very thinly and cut into thin strips.